 The program is funded by a National Institute of Health (NIH)/National Institute of Allergy and Infectious Diseases (NIAID) Institutional National Research Service Award (T32).

-To apply, you must be a postdoctoral student or a physician who has completed residency training in either pediatrics or internal medicine.
+To apply, you must be a postdoctoral student or a physician who has completed residency training in pediatrics or internal medicine.

 - CV